lightpoichich/baserow/docs/patterns/job_handling.md

 # Job handling overview

 This document is intended for developers who want to work with job subsystem.
-It's a general technical overview: introduces main concepts and workflows, and shows possible extension points.
+It's an overview documentation to describe main concepts, components and workflows, and shows possible extension points.

 Job subsystem allows to move costly operations, like exporting data, updating calculated values in tables or updating indexing information etc, outside backend process.
 Jobs are